merico-dev/build/README.md

 ### Analytics Engine

-Merico Build uses GRPC to execute functions on the Analytics Engine.
+Merico Build uses GRPC to execute functions on the Analytics Engine (AE).
+Merico will soon be making AE open source.
+Keep your eye out for it!

-For now we are giving all open source devs a sandbox environment to use, so these credentials are shared.

 Update `CA_GRPC_SERVER` config value in `config/local.js` to the following: